nicklockwood/ShapeScript/Help/literals.md

 define matrix (1 2 3) (4 5 6) (7 8 9)
 ```

-Parentheses are used here to indicate that this is a tuple of three nested tuples, and not just a single tuple of nine numbers.
-To make this more readable, you can split the data over multiple lines inside outer parentheses, and even use [comments](comments.md) if you wish:
+Parentheses are used here to indicate that this is a tuple of three nested tuples, and not a single tuple of nine numbers.
+To make this more readable, you can wrap the data over multiple lines inside outer parentheses, and even use [comments](comments.md) if you wish:

 ```swift
 define matrix (